Tawheed-tariq/DAA-Lab/DAA lab file/DAA Lab File.md

 }
 ```
 ![[Pasted image 20241116203602.png]]
-# Max and Min in array
+# 10.write a program to find max and min element in an array
 ```cpp
 #include <iostream>
 #include <vector>